-Some of our other water use reduction strategies include:
+Additional examples of our water conservation strategies include:

-- Adding sensors and controllers to our irrigation system
+- Incorporating sensors and controllers in our irrigation systems, which prevents watering following rain events

 - Using waterless hand scrub in operating rooms